Circular hiking trail around the "Großer Arbersee"

 Some information on accessibility are listed below.
 For more details, please see the test report at the end of the text.

-• The trail is signposted.
+• The trail is not signposted.

 Some information on accessibility are listed below.
 For more details, please see the test report at the end of the text.

-• Assistance dogs are allowed.
+• Assistance dogs are welcome.

-• The trail is signposted.
+• The trail is not signposted.

 Some information on accessibility are listed below.
 For more details, please see the test report at the end of the text.

-• The trail is signposted.
+• The circular trail is car-free.

 Some information on accessibility are listed below.
 For more details, please see the test report at the end of the text.